Gender Title IX

 Both parties will be allowed to present such witnesses and testimony as the Board deems relevant and material.
 The Board will render a written decision by the (10th) tenth calendar day following the termination of the hearing and will provide a copy by certified mail or documented delivery to the complainant and respondent, unless otherwise agreed to by the complainant, the respondent and the superintendent or for just cause.

 The response of the Board will include notice of the complainant’s or respondent’s right to appeal to the superintendent of the Idaho State Department of Education and will identify where and to whom the appeal must be filed.

 Level Three – Appeal to the Superintendent of the Idaho State Department of Education

-If a complainant or respondent disagrees with the decision of the Board of Trustees in connection with any matter which, if established, would constitute a violation, the complainant may appeal the Boardʹs decision to the Superintendent of the Idaho State Department of Education.
+If a complainant or respondent disagrees with the decision of the Board of Trustees in connection with any matter that, if established, would constitute a violation, the complainant may appeal the Boardʹs decision to the superintendent of the Idaho State Department of Education.

-- A concise statement of the original complaint and the portions of the Board of Trustee’s decision which is appealed; and
+- A concise statement of the original complaint and the portions of the Board of Trustee’s decision that is appealed; and

 - The relief requested by the complainant or respondent.